 - Knitbird a free desktop software.
 Not actively developed anymore.

 - Knitting Chart is a chart maker available for iPad and iPhone only.

 - Knit foundry is a desktop software which costs 185$.
 Before purchasing please note that there are quite a few complaints on their Ravelry group that this software is not updated and thus does not work anymore with the newest version of some operating systems.

 So which software should I choose?

-As a conclusion I recommend you to start with the free version of Stitch Fiddle or Chart minder and see if one of them meets your needs.
+As conclusion I recommend you to start with the free version of Stitch Fiddle or Chart minder and see if one of them meets your needs.
 However, if you are planning to write patterns with even a little bit more complicated charts I recommend you to buy Stitchmastery instead.
 It’s true that is somewhat pricier than the other two but it also has a lot more features.
-Of course you can make your charts for instance with Excel or by hand but also remember that your time is valuable as well.
+Of course, you can make your charts for instance with Excel or by hand but also remember that your time is valuable as well.
 With a decent amount of money these software significantly speed up your design process.

 What’s your favorite chart making tool?
 If you think I’m missing a good software please drop a comment and I’ll check it out and do a review.

 I was wondering if there is any site where I can send my image to be turned into a knitting chart which I want to knit into my sweater.
 I want a Civet Cat image.
 I can send off the image if they don’t have it.